Skip to main content

 Protocol Type: Modbus, Dnp3, IEC101, IEC104 are selected.
 Object type will change according to protocol type.

-Object Type: IEC104 object type information selected. look the protocol type information for detailed information.
+Object Type: IEC104 object type information selected.
+For detailed information, please refer to the "Object Types" section.

 Object Class: The class information to which the variable belongs is selected.